GasStationManager/CodeProofTheArena/README.md

 1. clone the repository
 2. `poetry install` to install dependencies
-3. Create a database and user:
+3. Create a database and user in PostgreSQL.
+First:
 ```bash
 sudo -u postgres psql
 ```

-    In PostgreSQL prompt (replace with your password):
+4. In PostgreSQL prompt (replace with your password):

 ```
 CREATE DATABASE coding_challenge_db;